 Remedial massage Ivanhoe requires an evaluation by a trained practitioner to diagnose the underlying cause, determine if massage therapy is appropriate, and when it can be employed.
 It’s utilized to treat injuries of the muscles, tendons, ligaments and cartilage.
 Massage reduces and manages pain, improves motion and flexibility, and aids in rehabilitation.

 The goal of using remedial massage is to return individuals to normal health and their regular range of activities as quickly as possible.
-The massage therapy is designed to reverse the effects of a physical injury and create a correction if applicable.
+The massage therapy is designed to reverse the effects of a physical injury and create a correction if applicable; often used with Osteopath Ivanhoe.
 That includes minimizing pain and restoration of the normal function of the affected area.

 The therapeutic massage is beneficial for conditions ranging from carpel tunnel and sports injuries to a stiff neck and neurological problems.
 Remedial massage is effective for overuse injuries and conditions in which the tendons have shortened or lengthened.
-Remedial massage is an independent therapy of its own, but can also be combined with other treatments for optimal patient outcomes.
+Remedial massage is an independent therapy of its own, but can also be combined with other treatments for optimal patient outcomes; such as Osteopathy in Ivanhoe.

 Remedial massage is one of the oldest therapies known and was used by ancient Greeks and Romans.
 It epitomizes the healing language of touch and it’s a therapy that’s just as important today for treating pain and assisting in the healing process as it was thousands of years ago.